Masud Gharahkhani: 2023

 In June 2023, Gharahkhani announced that a majority of the Storting presidency was in favour of countermeasures for privileges of MPs as a consequence from the ensuing parliamentary apartments inquiries, the Storting would be scrapping two privileges: commuter diet and vacation money.
 The Storting had also decided to moderate other privileges, and Gharahkhani stated that they were open to salary moderation.
 These changes came into effect a month earlier on 1 May.

-On 12 June, Gharakhani announced that the Storting would convene to discuss the Freia boycott and whether it should encompass their products sold in the Storting cafeteria.
+On 12 June, Gharahkhani announced that the Storting would convene to discuss the Freia boycott and whether it should encompass their products sold in the Storting cafeteria.
 Three days later, he confirmed that the boycott would not encompass Freia products sold in the Storting cafeteria and that the Storting would abide by government and EU sanction rules.

 On 11 October, two years since the Fosen ruling, the Red Party invited Sami protestors into the Storting walking hall, Gharahkhani questioned whether inviting protestors into the hall was acceptable and that the issue had to be discussed in the presidency.

-In November, Gharakhani was a part of a parliamentary delegation that visited the United States Congress to talk with American officials about support for Ukraine and a possible mineral agreement with the U. S.
+In November, Gharahkhani was a part of a parliamentary delegation that visited the United States Congress to talk with American officials about support for Ukraine and a possible mineral agreement with the U. S.

-Gharahkhani rejected an invitation from the Speaker of the Knesset Amir Ohana in December, to visit affected areas of Israel by the 2023 Israel-Hamas war.
+Gharahkhani rejected an invitation from the Speaker of the Knesset Amir Ohana in December, to visit affected areas of Israel by the Gaza war.